 A polar ice cap, or polar ice sheet, is the polar region of a planet or moon that is covered in ice.
 Technically speaking, an ice cap is a dome shaped glacier that needs to be less than 50,000 km² (~31,000 square miles) and is always over land, and the larger area of ice is called an ice-sheet – as ice sheets are dome shaped glacial ice that cover an area greater than 50,000 km².
 Polar ice caps do not have these size restrictions, but they do have to be centered in the polar region.

 Now that we have the technicalities down, what else defines the polar ice cap biome?
-When defining biomes it is important to look at vegetation, and a polar ice cap region is normally a place that has very little vegetation, consisting of shrubs, herbs and lichens mostly, and definitely lacks tall vegetation like trees.
-Additionally, what abiotic features, the nonliving characteristics such as precipitation (rain and snowfall), define the polar ice cap biome?
+When defining biomes it is important to look at vegetation, and a polar ice cap region is normally a place that has very little vegetation, consisting of small shrubs, herbs and lichens mostly, and definitely lacks trees and large shrubs.

-As mentioned before, this region can also be called a cold desert due to its lack of precipitation.
-The polar ice caps normally receive less than 254 mm (10 inches) of rain and snow per year with an average around 150-260 mm (6-10 inches) per year, and the majority is usually in the form of snow.
+This region can also be called a cold desert due to its lack of precipitation.
+The polar ice caps normally receive less than 254 mm (10 inches) of snow per year with an average around 150-260 mm (6-10 inches) per year.
+The majority is in the form of snow but in the summer months it’s possible that it could rain.
 Occasionally, these areas may receive heavier rains in spring or heavier snowfalls in the winter, but the cold dry air in these regions keeps precipitation low.

-Much of this region is covered in ice all year long, meaning that there is no ability for anything to grow there.
-The large majority that melts in the summer becomes open ocean but a portion does reveal land.
+Much of this region is covered in ice all year long, meaning that there is almost no ability for anything to grow here.
+The large majority of the ice that melts in the summer becomes open ocean but a portion does reveal land.
 So what are the characteristics of polar soils?

 The soils can be quite diverse depending on how close to the coast they are, the variability in that local climate, their elevation, and on how old they are, which is also variable because of all the moving ice, but there are some generalities.